stormalf/porth/README.md

     >=: operator pops 2 values from the stack and push 1 if the first one is greater or equal than the second one and 0 otherwise
     <=: operator pops 2 values from the stack and push 1 if the first one is less or equal than the second one and 0 otherwise
     ": starts and end a string, not that for now it doesn't allow a // or a # in the string due to the fact that they are comments
+    WRITE: keyword to write a string to the output file (do internally a 1 1 SYSCALL3 at each WRITE)

 ## release notes